 Vancouver First Aid offers potential trainees the most competitive prices in Vancouver.
 Fees are paid in full during enrolment and include all expenses – tuition, taxes, certification fees, and training manuals.
-Complete reimbursement is given to students who drop out and are able to give a 72-hour notice.
+A complete reimbursement is given to students who drop out and are able to give a 72-hour notice.

 Certificates are only valid for three years and have to be renewed / re-certified prior to expiry.

-The first aid program curriculum covers a large selection of topics and skills such as bandaging, choking manoeuvres, chest compressions and rescue breaths during CPR, and many more.
+The first aid program curriculum covers a large selection of topics and skills such as bandaging, choking maneuvers, chest compressions, rescue breaths during CPR, and many more.
 Food safety courses are also available.
-Recertification is 4-8 hours long, available twice a week.
+Recertification is 4-8 hours long, and available twice a week.

 Training Centres Throughout Vancouver

 There are a number of training facilities in the lower mainland.
 They are all easily accessible because of walking distance to public transportation, free parking, and restaurants and shops.
-Students are encouraged to enrol in person in any of the training centres.
+Students are encouraged to enroll in person in any of the training centers.
 However, e-mails and telephone calls can also be used to sign up.

 Friendly Personnel and Course Instructors